jkenton/drkenton/_posts/2020-07-07-learning-about-remote.md

 Lately, I've been hearing with increasing frequency about folks who either:

-<ol><li>have students who are struggling with the new *learning* expectations, or
+<ol><li>have students who are struggling with the new *learning* expectations, or</li>
-<li>as teachers they are struggling with the *teaching* expectations
+<li>as teachers they are struggling with the *teaching* expectations</li>

 </ol>

 Let me summarize three of the anecdotes I have heard recently.
 They all revolve somewhat around the same topic, but from different points of view.

  <ul>
-<li>Students arrive to the remote learning environment ill-prepared or in other ways unready to learn
+<li>Students arrive to the remote learning environment ill-prepared or in other ways unready to learn</li>

-<li>Teachers have a hard time getting the **management** system to do what they want, and they fail to engage with the entirety of the class
+<li>Teachers have a hard time getting the **management** system to do what they want, and they fail to engage with the entirety of the class</li>

-<li>Teachers and students are both frustrated because the system seems to be getting in the way of (teaching | learning) and it seems easier to just "flee" (disengage and just be present instead) than "fight" (resolve the issue adequately)
+<li>Teachers and students are both frustrated because the system seems to be getting in the way of (teaching | learning) and it seems easier to just "flee" (disengage and just be present instead) than "fight" (resolve the issue adequately)</li>
 </ul>

 *[Aside: Of course, let's not skip over the largest issue, which is access to technology in the first place.
 A student cannot participate online if they do not have both an Internet capable device AND reliable access to fairly robust Internet.
 I started learning formally about technology education in the mid-90s, and this (or a very close analog) has been a challenge for all of that time.
 Devices wear out and break, or at the least need periodic replacement.
 Internet access is a subscription that costs money.
 If ones school or home situation does not allow this discretionary spending, then no devices.
 If fortunate, a student may have access to a cell phone with a data plan, but very likely not a separate device for remote learning.
 This topic is an entirely different situation.
 And is beyond the scope of this discussion.
 Perhaps, even on a larger scale than this one.
 In any event, back to the topic .]*